Thomas Bryan (Irish republican)

-Thomas Bryan (9 January 1897 – 14 March 1921) was an Irish republican and member of the Irish Republican Army who was one of six men hanged in Mountjoy Prison on 14 March 1921.
+Thomas Bryan (born Thomas Brien; 9 January 1897 – 14 March 1921) was an Irish republican and member of the Irish Republican Army who was one of six men hanged in Mountjoy Prison on 14 March 1921.

 Background

-He was born at 30 North Brunswick Street, Dublin on 9 January 1897.
-His birth was registered as Thomas, son of James Brien, a labourer, and Mary Brien, née Caffrey.
+Thomas Brien was born at 30 North Brunswick Street, Dublin on 9 January 1897.
+His birth was registered as Thomas, son of James Brien, a labourer, and Mary (née Caffrey) Brien.
 In the early 1900s, he and his family lived in North King Street, Dublin.
 He was an experienced IRA Volunteer and a member of the Dublin Brigade's Active Service Unit.
 In 1917, he took part in the hunger strike in Mountjoy in which Thomas Ashe died.
-By 1920, Bryan was living at 14 Henrietta Street, Dublin and was an electrician by trade.
-He married Annie Glynn at St. Michan's Catholic Church, Dublin on 28 November 1920.
+By 1920, Bryan, as his surname came to be spelled for some reason, was living at 14 Henrietta Street, Dublin and was an electrician by trade.

-His grand-nephew is English singer Boy George.
+Bryan married Annie Glynn at St. Michan's Catholic Church, Dublin on 28 November 1920.
+English singer Boy George is one of Bryan's great-nephews.